ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 **Command options**:
 <dl>
 <dt><code>-c, --cluster <em>CLUSTER</em></code></dt>
-<dd>The name or ID of the cluster for the available worker nodes.
-This value is required.</dd>
+<dd>Required: The name or ID of the cluster for the available worker nodes.</dd>

 <dt><code>-p, --worker-pool <em>POOL</em></code></dt>
-<dd>View only worker nodes that belong to the worker pool.
-To list available worker pools, run `ibmcloud oc worker-pool ls --cluster <cluster_name_or_ID>`.
-This value is optional.</dd>
+<dd>Optional: View only worker nodes that belong to the worker pool.
+To list available worker pools, run `ibmcloud oc worker-pool ls --cluster <cluster_name_or_ID>`.</dd>

 <dt><code>--show-pools</code></dt>
-<dd>List the worker pool that each worker node belongs to.
-This value is optional.</dd>
+<dd>Optional: List the worker pool that each worker node belongs to.</dd>

 <dt><code>--show-deleted</code></dt>
-<dd>View worker nodes that were deleted from the cluster, including the reason for deletion.
-This value is optional.</dd>
+<dd>Optional: View worker nodes that were deleted from the cluster, including the reason for deletion.</dd>

 <dt><code>--output json</code></dt>
-<dd>Prints the command output in JSON format.
-This value is optional.</dd>
+<dd>Optional: Prints the command output in JSON format.</dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>
 </dl>

 **Example**: